 Works and Physical Planning Unit [ top ]

-The Physical Development Unit was established in May 1982 as the University's 'Internal Consultants Unit' to advise on capital project and liaise with external consultants. where necessary.
-Within the framework of an NUC approved master plan, the Unit prepares development programmes, monitors and co-ordinates physical development activities for the University.
+The Physical Development Unit was established in May 1982 as the University's 'Internal Consultants Unit' to advice on capital projects and liaise with external consultants, where necessary.
+Within the framework of an NUC approved master plan, the Unit prepares development programmes, and monitors and co-ordinates physical development activities for the University.

 The implementation of the University master-plan is a major responsibility of the Unit.
-Hence, it ensures that any development within the University strictly conforms with the provisions of the master-plan while allowing for flexibility where necessary.
-Consequently, it guarantees maximum and efficient utilization of scarce land resources to meet the University's academic aspirations.
+Hence, it ensures that any development within the University strictly conform with the provisions of the master-plan while allowing for flexibility where necessary.
+Consequently, it guarantees maximum and efficient utilization of scarce land resources to meet the University's long term aspirations.

 With its professional staff, the Unit reviews University's building stock and infrastructural facilities to determine performance.
 For future purposes and development, the University had adopted two types of academic buildings.
 They are the Arts-type building and the Science and Technology-type buildings.
-The former will accommodate faculties such as Arts, Social Science, Business Administration, etc. while the latter will accommodate faculties such as Science, Environmental Sciences, Engineering, etc. The .proposed buildings will enhance the achievement of the 60: 40 ratio for Science/Technology and Arts as recommended by NUC.
-The Unit is headed by a Director, who is responsible to the.
-Vice Chancellor.
+The former accommodates faculties such as Arts, Social Science, Business Administration, etc. while the latter is structured to meet the needs of faculties such as Science, Environmental Sciences, Engineering, etc. This is in cognizance of the 60:40 ratios for Science/Technology and Arts number off students as recommended by NUC.
+The Unit is headed by a Director, who is responsible to the Vice Chancellor.